whyvez/auth0-angular/README.md

 # Tutorial

+For this tutorial, you need to create a new account in [Auth0](https://www.auth0.com) and setup a new application.
+We will then implement client side and server side auth.

 ## Client Side Authentication

-Create a new account in Auth0 and setup a new application.

 1. There are two ways of implementing signin/singup.
 One is using our [Login Widget](https://docs.auth0.com/login-widget2) and the other using the [Auth0.js SDK](https://github.com/auth0/auth0.js).
     ```html